 May is Mental Health Awareness Month.
 As someone with a degree in Public Health, I cannot stress enough about how important it is to take care of your health.
 When we talk about taking care of our health, we usually mean physical health.
 But it’s just as important to take care of your emotional health and mental health.
-In honor of May being my birth month and Mental Health Awareness Month, I’m going to write the most open and honest post ever published on my blog.
+In honor of May being my birth month and Mental Health Awareness Month, here is my most open and honest post ever published.
 Keep reading to find out why I really started blogging and why it’s important to manage your mental health.

 May is Mental Health Awareness Month